modelscope/FunASR/docs/get_started.md

 BAC009S0002W0122_sp0.9 15
 ...
 ```
 These two files have two columns.
-The first column is the wav-id and the second column is the corresponding speech feature shape and text length.
+The first column is wav ids and the second column is the corresponding speech feature shape and text length.

 ## Stage 2: Dictionary Preparation
 This stage prepares a dictionary, which is used as a mapping between label characters and integer indices during ASR training.
 The output dictionary file is saved as `$feats_dir/data/$lang_toekn_list/$token_type/tokens.txt`.
 Here we show an example of `tokens.txt` as follows: